 Playin’ Around South Orange is Back!
 Bringing Art and Music to the Streets of South Orange

-SOPAC’s annual program, Playin’ Around South Orange, launches once again Saturday, August 26, 2017 at noon, bringing live music and art in the form of hand-painted pianos and outdoor performances to five separate South Orange locations.
-The project runs through October 8, 2017 with Wednesday-night jam sessions scheduled each week of September under the Sloan Street Gazebo from 5-7pm.
-Other community supporters of the effort include The Baird, Village of South Orange, South Orange Village and Community Alliance, and Seton Hall University.
+SOPAC’s annual program, Playin’ Around South Orange, launches once again Saturday, August 25, 2018 at noon, bringing live music and art in the form of hand-painted pianos and outdoor performances to five separate South Orange locations.
+The project runs through Sunday, October 7, 2018.

-Kick-off festivities will include live performances by professional musicians at each of the piano locations from noon until 1PM on Saturday, August 26, 2017.
-Visual artists will also be in attendance at their pianos.
+Kick-off festivities will include live performances by professional musicians at each of the piano locations from noon until 1PM on Saturday, August 25, 2018.
+The visual artists will also be in attendance at their pianos.
 With simultaneous mini-concerts happening all over town, the day is sure to be music and art-inspired.

 Each year, local artists complete an application process for the honor of transforming an old piano into a contemporary piece of art.
 On average each artist donates 30 or more hours per piano to bring this musical event to life.
 Paint and supplies either come from the artists themselves or are donated by local businesses.

 Pianos are donated by various individuals from throughout the community.
 Director of SOPAC Community Engagement, Linda Beard, keeps her eyes and ears open for possible donations all year long, sometimes asking people to “hold on to” their instruments for several months for lack of storage space until the summer comes around again.
 Her goal for the program is “to interrupt the humdrum day-to-day and allow people the opportunity to interact with different genres of art in a unique way.”
 She says with obvious enthusiasm, “It’s about bringing what we do inside the [SOPAC] building outside the building.”